containers/podman-desktop/website/docs/podman-compose.md

 ---
-title: Using Podman Compose with Podman Desktop
+title: Using Compose with Podman Desktop
 ---

 ## Introduction